 When you engage an independent contractor, it doesn’t mean that you can’t have any input or guidance.
 When writing a contract, define what constitutes a successful deliverable for each milestone throughout the project lifecycle.
 This way, the contractor will be able to structure their work to meet these goals in the way that works best for them, and you’ll know what to expect along the way.

-Once you take these questions into consideration, you should feel confident engaging an independent contractor for your next project.
-Independent contractor engagement doesn’t have to be complicated; you just have to be smart in how you manage and work with this valuable talent pool.
+Remember, independent contractor engagement doesn’t have to be complicated; you just have to be smart in how you manage and work with this valuable talent pool.